Rear-End Collisions Are the Most Frequent Type of Collision

-- Hazardous weather conditions: Snow, icy roadways, heavy rain, and standing water can all interfere with safe driving when a driver does not properly account for them.
+Winter weather conditions, including driving through heavy rain, icy roads, and standing water, can all interfere with safe driving cause rear end collisions when a driver does not properly account for them.

 can contribute to failures in judgment and inattention that can result in rear-end collisions.
 All of these factors can play into a rear-end collision, whether you are on the receiving or delivering end.
 It is important to be aware of these factors to ensure that you are not subject to any of these conditions, or any other conditions that might cause you to be involved in a rear-end accident.